 Supporting information on the quality and use of the NPDC are published annually in Australia's mothers and babies (Chapter 1), available in hard copy or on the AlHW website.

-Comprehensive information on the quality of Perinatal NMDS elements are published in Perinatal National Minimum Data Set compliance evaluation 2001 to 2005.
+Comprehensive information on the quality of Perinatal NMDS elements are published in Perinatal National Minimum Data Set compliance evaluation 2001-2005.
 Readers are advised to read caveat information to ensure appropriate interpretation of the performance indicator.
-More detailed information on the quality of Indigenous data that might affect interpretation of the indicator was published in Indigenous mothers and their babies, Australia 2001-2004 (Chapter 1 & Chapter 5).
-Metadata information for the Perinatal NMDS are published in the AlHW's online metadata repository -METeOR, and the National Health Data Dictionary.
+More detailed information on the quality of Indigenous data that might affect interpretation of the indicator was published in Indigenous mothers and their babies, Australia 2001-2004 (Chapter 1 and Chapter 5).

+Metadata information for this indicator has been published in the AlHW's online metadata repository - METeOR.
+Metadata information for the Perinatal NMDS are published in METeOR, and the National health data dictionary.